Founded in 2015, Pico is a company with 300 employees and offices in the USA, Europe, China and Japan.

-Problem: Your customer doesn’t have their own glasses and doesn’t know how they work.
+Problem: Your customer doesn’t have their own headset and doesn’t know how it works.

-Solution: You prepare Pico glasses with your app in kiosk mode.
-You reap the benefits twice, because the mobfish VR STUDIO has the offline function from the very beginning.
-This way, you can download all the content and only send the glasses to your customers.
+Solution: You prepare a Pico headset with your app in kiosk mode.
+You even reap the benefits twice over, because the mobfish VR STUDIO has had its offline function right from the start.
+This way, you can download all content before sending the headset to your customer.

 You need a special installation file for this.
-But don’t worry, you can get it directly from the mobfish VR STUDIO.
-This must then be signed by Pico, but this is not difficult.
+But don’t worry – you can get this directly from the mobfish VR STUDIO.

-Experiencing problems with this?
-We would love to help you – use our chat function or send us an email.
+Having problems with this?
+We are happy to support you, use our chat or send us an email.

-Pico has identified the big issue of hygiene and dealt with it very well.
+Pico has identified the big issue of hygiene and handled it very well.

 Instead of fabric covers, Pico relies on wipeable and exchangeable inlays, which are particularly suitable for use at trade fairs.

-The glasses can be wiped with a simple hygienic cloth before it’s used.
+The headset can be wiped with a simple hygienic cloth before it’s used.

-This should include the loading screen, the hardware, the firmware and the packaging.
+This should include the loading screen, the hardware as such, the firmware and the packaging.

 Are you interested in using Pico for yourself and your business?